srivatsanb-alt/fmMuleInterfaceCompare/docs/support_manual.md

 ## Forgot password for frontend_user: admin ? ##

-1. Use the config editor, select the database frontend_users, select the collection user_details, click on the document to edit it
+1. Use the config editor, select the database frontend_users, select the collection user_details

 2. There would be multiple documents corresponding to different users, delete the document with name as admin